-You don’t need a fit note to show you’ve got limited capability for work if you’ve got an isolation note.
+You don’t need a fit note to show you’ve got limited capability for work if you’re either:

 If the DWP accepts your ESA claim, you’ll usually get your first ESA payment a few weeks after you apply.
 You can check how much ESA you’ll get.